On the Reliability of Quasars as Cosmological Distance Indicators: Introduction

+In this work, we estimate quasar distances following the method of \cite{Risaliti_2015,Lusso_2016} within a model-independent framework.
+Our primary goal is to assess whether quasars can serve as reliable cosmological distance indicators at redshifts well beyond the reach of Type Ia supernovae, thereby extending the cosmic distance ladder to $z>2$.
+We use the 2038-object quasar sample compiled by \cite{Lusso:2020pdb} and construct the corresponding Hubble diagram up to $z\simeq 7.5$.

+The non-linear $L_X$--$L_{\rm UV}$ relation is calibrated without assuming any fiducial cosmological model.
+Instead, we adopt the model-independent technique introduced in \cite{Montiel_2020}, employing Cosmic Chronometer measurements to reconstruct the expansion history $H(z)$ through a Bézier polynomial up to $z=1.43$.
+This reconstruction provides an external distance scale that anchors the quasar luminosity calibration while avoiding circularity in the cosmological inference.

+Motivated by the recent analysis of \cite{Lusso:2025bhy}, which finds no compelling evidence for significant redshift evolution in the $L_X$--$L_{\rm UV}$ relation within current uncertainties, we adopt a first-order approach in which the calibration parameters are assumed to be redshift-independent.
+This choice allows us to explicitly test whether a simple, non-evolving calibration is sufficient to yield consistent cosmological constraints.

+We then evaluate the cosmological performance of the calibrated quasar sample by constraining $\Lambda$CDM, $w$CDM, and CPL models.
+We begin with a traditional stepwise strategy, in which the $L_X$–$L_{\rm UV}$ relation is calibrated first, and the resulting distances are subsequently used for cosmological inference.
+While this approach is useful as a diagnostic benchmark and facilitates comparison with previous studies, it can underestimate the impact of calibration uncertainties and calibration-cosmology degeneracies on the inferred cosmological parameters.

+For this reason, we also implement a joint calibration–cosmology framework in which calibration and cosmological parameters are sampled simultaneously within a single likelihood.
+A joint treatment is particularly important for quasars because the parameters of the $L_X$–$L_{\rm UV}$ relation can be partially degenerate with the cosmological parameters that determine $d_L(z)$.
+In the joint framework, this covariance is explicitly captured in the posterior, so that cosmological constraints consistently reflect both measurement noise and calibration uncertainty.
+This setup also enables controlled tests of external information, such as the impact of including (or removing) the SH0ES-based $H_0$ constraint within the same likelihood.

-The paper is organized as follows: Section \ref{Sec II: Calibration} describes the quasar sample and outlines the calibration method in detail.
-In Section \ref{Sec:III}, we present dark energy (DE) models studied in this work.
-In Section \ref{Sec:IV} we present the datasets included in our suite of observations to fit parameters of DE models.
-We discuss our calibration results and the performance of the calibrated quasar data sample for cosmological purposes in Section \ref{Sec:V}.
-Finally, the conclusions are given in the last section.
+The paper is organized as follows.
+In Section~\ref{Sec II: Calibration} we describe the quasar sample and the model-independent calibration procedure.
+Section~\ref{Sec:III} introduces the dark-energy models considered in this work.
+In Section~\ref{Sec:IV} we summarize the observational datasets and computational tools, and specify the priors and sampling strategies adopted in both the stepwise and joint analyses.
+Section~\ref{Sec:V} presents the calibration results and the corresponding cosmological constraints, comparing the stepwise and joint approaches and assessing the impact of quasar redshift coverage (full sample versus low-$z$ subsample).
+We conclude in Section~\ref{sec:conclusions}.